Adelophthalmoidea: History of research

 The type specimen of Adelophthalmus granosus, the first adelophthalmid ever described.

-The first adelophthalmid fossils to be uncovered were those of the type genus, Adelophthalmus.
+The first adelophthalmoid fossils to be uncovered were those of the type genus, Adelophthalmus.
 The German paleontologist Hermann Jordan collected the first specimen of the species A. granosus at Jägersfreude in Saarland, Germany.
 The specimen would be described three years later by Jordan and Hermann von Meyer, who immediately recognized the eurypterid nature of the fossils by the great resemblance of the overall shape and form of the carapace and appendages with that of Eurypterus.
 One of the main differences that Jordan and von Meyer noticed was the apparent lack of eyes, which gives name to Adelophthalmus (meaning "no obvious eyes") and the entire superfamily.
-This feature is now assumed to be due to a preservational artifact and that was not present in Adelophthalmus, nor in any other adelophthalmid.
+This feature is now assumed to be due to a preservational artifact and that was not present in Adelophthalmus, nor in any other adelophthalmoid.
 Since then, a total of 33 species have been described, some of which have been historically classified within other genera (Anthraconectes, Glyptoscorpius, Lepidoderma and Polyzosternites, all now synonymous with Adelophthalmus), making Adelophthalmus the most diverse eurypterid genus to date.
 However, many of these species are fragmentary and could represent synonyms of other species within Adelophthalmus or even species of other genera.
 It is possible that the large amount of species in Adelophthalmus will eventually provoke its separation into two or three separate genera.

 In 1948, the Ukrainian paleontologist and geologist Boris Isidorovich Chernyshev described a new genus known by one single specimen from Kazakhstan (at that time part of the Soviet Union) and tentatively classified it as part of the Pterygotidae family.
 It was named Unionopterus, and its classification is controversial due to the poor illustrations given by Chernyshev and the fact that the only known fossil is presumed to be lost.
-The genus has been treated as an indeterminate eurypterid, an adelophthalmid or a member of the genus Adelophthalmus, as well as completely ignored.
+The genus has been treated as an indeterminate eurypterid, an adelophthalmoid or a member of the genus Adelophthalmus, as well as completely ignored.
 The spinosity of its appendages may suggest the second option, but this is not entirely certain and the phylogenetic classification of Unionopterus may never be resolved.